 Chances are you’ve already got a vague idea of whether you’d like a bold or subtle colour.
 So, to find a shade that matches, it’s important to detect whether your floor has warm or cool tones.
 This will then help you coordinate and imagine what your wall colour ideas will look like.

 Detecting your floor’s colour is easier than it sounds, simply looks for the undertones of the wood.
 Warm floors tend to have yellow, orange or red undertones, whereas cool floors have grey, blue or taupe undertones.
+If you've installed funky or unique luxury vinyl flooring (as this can come in a variety of designs), this process may take a little more time.

 Find your floor’s most prominent colour on the wheel below, which will tell you whether it is in the warm or cool section.
 Hues such as purple or yellow can be classified as either warm or cool depending on the shade.